Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Related Work

-\textbf{CNNs for Semantic Segmentation.} While CNNs have proven very successful for high-level vision tasks, such as image classification, they are less popular for the task of dense semantic segmentation, due to their in-built spatial invariance.
-CNNs can be applied in a tile-based manner \cite{Ciresan}; however, this leads to pixel-independent predictions, which require additional measures to ensure spatial consistency \cite{Farabet, Ning}.
-In \cite{long_shelhamer_fcn_2015}, the authors extend the tile-based approach to ``whole-image-at-a-time'' processing, in their Fully Convolutional Network (FCN).
-They address the coarse-graining effect of the CNN by upsampling the feature maps in deconvolution layers, and combining fine-grained and coarse-grained features during prediction.
-This approach, combining down-sampling with subsequent up-sampling, is necessary to maintain a large receptive field without increasing the size of the convolution kernels, which otherwise become difficult to learn.
-A variant of FCN called U-Net was recently proposed in~\cite{unet}.
-In \cite{Chen}, they minimize coarse-graining by skipping multiple sub-sampling layers and avoid introducing additional parameters by using sparse convolutional kernels in the layers with large receptive fields.
-They additionally post-process by a fully connected CRF.
-In \cite{Zheng}, they address coarse-graining by expressing mean-field inference in a dense CRF as a Recurrent Neural Network (RNN), and concatenating this RNN behind a FCN, for end-to-end training of all parameters.
-Notably, they demonstrate a significant boost in performance on the Pascal VOC 2012 segmentation benchmark.
+\textbf{ConvNets for Semantic Segmentation.} Conv\-Nets can be applied to semantic segmentation either in a tile-based manner \cite{Ciresan}, or using ``whole-image-at-a-time'' processing in a Fully Convolutional Network (FCN) \cite{long_shelhamer_fcn_2015}.
+A challenge of these approaches is that the built-in spatial invariance of ConvNets trained for image classification leads to coarse-graining effects on the output.
+A variant of FCN called U-Net was proposed in~\cite{unet}, and uses skip layers to combat coarse-graining during up-sampling.
+More recently, the authors in~\cite{Badrinarayanan:2015ub} propose non-linear upsampling, by making use of the pooling indices stored in the down-sampling layers of the ConvNet.
+In \cite{Zheng, Arnab:2016uk}, they address coarse-graining by expressing mean-field inference in a dense CRF as a Recurrent Neural Network (RNN), and concatenating this RNN behind a FCN, for end-to-end training of all parameters.
+Notably, they demonstrate a significant boost in performance on the Pascal VOC 2012 segmentation benchmark; however, this model is trained on large scale data and has not been applied to scenarios, such as biomedical images, with limited training examples.

-In our work we propose a new CNN architecture for semantic segmentation.
-Contrary to the previous approaches, we avoid coarse-graining effects, which arise in large part due to pre-training a CNN for \emph{image classification} on data provided by the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
-Instead, we pre-train a stacked RF on a small set of densely labeled data.
-Our approach is related to the use of sparse kernels in \cite{Chen}; however, we learn the non-zero element(s) of very sparse convolutional kernels during greedy construction of an RF stack.
-One advantage of this approach is that since the kernels have a very large receptive field, we do not need max-pooling and deconvolution layers, as \eg in the FCN.
-Additionally, in our approach the sparsity of the kernels can be specified by the number of features used in each RF split node, independently of the size of the receptive field.

-\textbf{Training CNNs with Limited Labelled Data.} CNNs provide a powerful tool for feature learning; however, their performance relies on a large set of labeled training data.
-Unsupervised pre-training has been used successfully to leverage small labeled training sets \cite{Sermanet, Ranzato}; however, fully supervised training on large data sets still gives higher performance.
-Alternatively, transfer learning makes use of \emph{e.g.,} pseudo-tasks \cite{Ahmed}, or surrogate training data \cite{DosovitskiySRB14}.